vercel/modelfusion/docs/integration/model-provider/openai.md

 #### Chat prompt

-[OpenAIChatPromptFormat.chat()](/api/namespaces/OpenAIChatPromptFormat) lets you use [chat prompts](/api/interfaces/ChatPrompt) with OpenAI chat models.
+[OpenAIChatPromptFormat.chat()](/api/namespaces/OpenAIChatPromptFormat) lets you use [text chat prompts](/api/interfaces/TextChatPrompt) and [multi-modal chat prompts](/api/interfaces/MultiModalChatPrompt) with OpenAI chat models.
 It is available as a shorthand method:

 ```ts
 const textStream = await streamText(